danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 With the data gathered and presented, they realized the number of emails containing vague requests and mixed messages was alarming.
 The findings led to an unexpected office discussion--and the birth of The Clarity Cup, an award to honor the employee demonstrating exceptional clarity in their communication.

 Later, Quinn pranced in with a smirk, brandishing a brightly colored trophy--a shining cup resembling a golden heart, adorned with tiny post-it notes.
-"Someone's getting called out for six caffeine-fueled rambling emails today!" she teased, winking at Miranda.
+"Someone's getting called out for six caffeine-fueled rambling emails today!" she teased, winking at Eleanor.

 Grammarly played its part in maintaining professionalism along the way.
-For example, after Miranda sent out an email sullied by her typical cryptic buzzwords, Quinn consulted Grammarly for a tone readjustment.
+For example, after Eleanor sent out an email sullied by her typical cryptic buzzwords, Quinn consulted Grammarly for a tone readjustment.

 > **WHAT QUINN TYPED INTO GRAMMARLY:**
 > "Polish this email to make it more professional and clear."